Pokemon Metallic (GBC)

 Story Overview

 Pokémon Metallic follows the original Pokémon Gold storyline, taking place in the Johto region with a post-game journey into Kanto.
-While the main narrative remains intact, the pacing and difficulty of the adventure have been adjusted through redesigned trainers, rebalanced Pokémon, and edited wild encounters.
+While the main narrative remains intact, the adventure's pacing and difficulty have been adjusted through redesigned trainers, rebalanced Pokémon, and edited wild encounters.

 The second region (Kanto) is accessible and partially playable, though it is still in a polishing phase.
-Players are encouraged to proceed cautiously in unfinished areas and maintain frequent save backups.
+Players are encouraged to proceed cautiously in unfinished areas and to save frequently.

 Key Features